UnifiPair.sol

 function MINIMUM_LIQUIDITY() external pure returns (uint);

-The MINIMUM_LIQUIDITYfunction will always return 1000.
+function will always return 1000.
 The function itself refers to the burning of initial LP tokens that occurs once when a pool is created.
 This burn of a tiny amount allows for cleaner LP token numbers therefore avoiding LP tokens being represented as very small decimals value.
 This allows the tick size to be more precise and prevents rounding errors.

 factory